Sleep and Aging: Sleep Guide for Seniors

 |Accidents/clumsiness||Waking up earlier than the sun|

-Once you recognize signs of senior insomnia, it’s important to act fast at understanding the cause and working towards a solution.
+Once you recognize signs of insomnia, it’s important to act fast at understanding the cause and working towards a solution.
 Insomnia may be on-set by stress or anxiety, consumption of stimulants or alcohol, nighttime pain, irregular sleeping habits, neurodegenerative disorders, or sleeping disorders.

 The body’s internal clock is responsible for controlling sleep/wake cycles.
 In older age, seniors begin to experience changes in circadian rhythm.
 The timing of these shifts usually occur earlier in the evening, leaving adults and seniors feeling sleepy earlier than usual.
 Some experience minor implications from these shifts, but the physical effects of changes in circadian rhythm can be dramatic for others.